silosbc/AJAX-Easy-Complete/README.md

 ### Configuration
 - **Data Source Configuration**: Modify the AJAX URLs in `autocomplete.js` to match the endpoints of your backend PHP scripts.
 - **UI Customization**: Adjust CSS styles linked within `index.html` to tailor the autocomplete dropdown's appearance.
-Certainly!
-Here's an explanation in English about what the "backend*.php" files are responsible for in your AJAX Autocomplete system:

 ## Understanding the Role of "backend*.php" Files